subakva/niarevo/README.markdown

     * Finding dreams for a certain user
     * Finding dreams for a date range
   * Accounts
+    * !!
+Front-end for invitation system
+    * opt out of invitations
+    * communication preferences
     * Delete a dreamer account
-    * Send invitations to join
     * Add time zone support
   * Design
     * iPhone-friendly stylesheet